JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

 To implement a deep link in Compose Multiplatform:

 1. Register your deep link schema in the app configuration.
-2. Assign specific deep links to composables in the navigation graph.
+2. Assign specific deep links to destinations in the navigation graph (or use default links).
 3. Handle deep links received by the app by converting them into navigation commands.

 ## Setup